Link Search Menu Expand Document

 If you need to build some packages locally for a release, make sure the following environment variables are set:

-Build locally a snapshot
+Build a snapshot

 A snapshot is a build that is based on OpenWrt main branch.

-2. Build the image using the builder:
+Then build the image normally using the build-nethsec.sh script.

 Versioning